FREQUENTLY ASKED QUESTIONSYour questions answered....

 No, just 5 evening meals as an optional part of the residential course package.

 On all of our residential courses, ICE organise a transfer to and from the airport at a scheduled time.
 This is included as part of the course fee.
-It is the students responsibility to make their way to Geneva airport, although we can make a booking for you with an airline for a small admin fee.
+It is the students responsibility to make their way to Geneva airport.

 Return transfers at the end of a course are organised.
 This includes; the 4 week, 5 week, 6 week, and 10 week courses.
 These are arranged during the season and your winter resort managers will let you know the details near the time.
 If you choose to stay beyond the end of your chosen course, it is then your responsibility to pay for and organise your transfer from resort.